The Standard Model effective field theory at work: Global symmetries

 Besides $B$~and~$L$, the SM Lagrangian (or better the SMEFT at~$d=4$) has two additional exact accidental global symmetries related to the individual lepton flavor, that we can conventionally choose as $L_{e-\mu}$ and~$L_{\mu-\tau}$ (combined with~$L$, these correspond to the conservation of each individual lepton flavor).
 However, a much larger number of {\em approximate accidental symmetries} appears in the limit where we neglect the tiny Yukawa couplings of the light families and the small off-diagonal entries of the Cabibbo-Kobayashi-Maskawa matrix.
 These approximate flavor symmetries are responsible for the smallness of flavor-changing neutral-current (FCNC) processes, such as $B$--$\overline{B}$ and $K$--$\overline{K}$ mixing, which are severely constrained by data.
 Despite the precision and the energy scales involved are very different, the situation is similar to that of $B$~and~$L$: the experimental bounds on FCNC processes imply high cutoff scales for the $d=6$~operators violating the approximate SM flavor symmetries.
-In practice, there is no real difference between exact and approximate accidental symmetries: in both cases we can conceive a multi-scale structure in order to preserve a low effective scale in the symmetry-preserving sector of the theory.
-More precisely, the scale of the symmetry-preserving sector of the SMEFT can be as low as few TeV, if at that scale not only $B$~and~$L$, but also the tightly constrained accidental flavor symmetries, remain valid, or are broken only by small symmetry-breaking terms.
+Similarly to the case of exact accidental symmetries, also the approximate accidental symmetries allow us to conceive an underlying multi-scale structure, separating the symmetry-preserving and symmetry-breaking sectors of the theory (the maximal scale separation being limited by the size of the explicit symmetry-breaking terms).
+This implies that the scale of the symmetry-preserving sector of the SMEFT can be as low as few TeV, if at that scale not only $B$~and~$L$, but also the tightly constrained accidental flavor symmetries, remain valid, or are broken only by small symmetry-breaking terms.

 The technical implementation of the concept of small symmetry-breaking terms, in presence of approximate (or exact) symmetries in the low-energy sector of the EFT, is obtained via the {\em spurion} technique, discussed in Sec.~\ref{sect:Flavor}.
 Generalizing the case of exact accidental symmetries, this technique can be viewed as a consistent partitioning of the tower of effective operators, reflecting a possible underlying multi-scale structure.
 This classification is particularly important in the SMEFT, given the large number of flavor-violating operators at~$d=6$, and the very different bounds on the symmetry-preserving and symmetry-breaking terms.
 If we do not conceive an underlying multi-scale structure, we are unavoidably led to the conclusion that the cutoff scale of the SMEFT is extremely high, preventing the observation of any deviation from the SM except in rare $B$- or $L$-violating processes.